RealTschoegl/StockBot/README.md

 - [ ] Add backup values from other APIs

+- [ ] Use another API for stock-prices

 - [ ] Change existing questions to jquery using AlloyUI

 - [ ] Make defaults for values that take into account decimals and significant digits

-- [ ] Make Company show page responsive

 - [ ] Create an API